thisismyrobot/usbrubberducky-payloads/payloads/library/exfiltration/chrome-exfil/README.md

 # Chrome saved-credentials exfiltration

 A script to exfiltrate Chrome browser credentials from a target.
+Entered interactively to bypass a lot of PowerShell-related AV triggers.

+The Chrome GET request exfil is low bandwidth, but shouldn't raise the same level of AV-detection alarm as Invoke-WebRequest.

 ## Dependencies

  * Windows 10
  * PowerShell 5.1
 (or PowerShell 7.x if you want to capture post-Chrome-v80 passwords)
  * Chrome

 ## Configuration